uchicago-dsi/climate-cabinet-campaign-finance-tracker/CONTRIBUTING.md

     a.
 You may see a dialogue box in the bottom right that says something like "Dev container configuration detected".
 Click to open the repo in the devcontainer.
     b.
 Click the bottom left blue or green rectangle that either shows `><` or `>< WSL: Ubuntu` or something like that.
 This is the 'backend' that VS code is running on.
 Select the option "Reopen folder in container"
 6. It will likely take a few minutes to build the first time.
 Subsequent builds should be faster.
+7. You may get permission denied with git if you don't have an ssh agent running.
+See [Step 2: Create / Manage SSH Keys](https://github.com/dsi-clinic/the-clinic/blob/main/tutorials/slurm.md#step-2-create--manage-ssh-keys)

 #### Developing
 By default we have a few nice features: